vrokad/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       The ``qpm-cli --help`` command lists the help options.

       For Ubuntu 22.04, you may encounter an issue while installing QUD where you are asked to enroll the public key on your Linux host for a successful QUD installation.
-For more details, follow the steps provided in the ``signReadme.txt`` file available at the ``/opt/QUIC/sign/`` directory.
+For more information, follow the steps provided in the ``signReadme.txt`` file available at the ``/opt/QUIC/sign/`` directory.

 2. Use your Qualcomm ID to log in to the QSC desktop application.
 A dashboard page appears as shown in the following figure: